Back Blog

 Africa

 In recent years, Africa has become a highly-regarded sporting continent.
-The 2010 FIFA World Cup held in Africa introduce hundreds of thousands of visitors to a delicious array of culinary traditions, some of which you’ll learn about below.
+The 2010 FIFA World Cup held in Africa introduced hundreds of thousands of visitors to a delicious array of culinary traditions, with the African football stadium snack tray bursting with an array of spices, meats, and breads.

 South Africa

 Perhaps the most common type of stadium food in South Africa is a snack called Biltong, a salty cured meat product that is comparable to beef jerky.
 It can be made from the meat of different animals, including beef, antelope, and ostrich.
-Many sporting stadiums will sell this nutritious snack on its own or in sandwiches.
+Spiced boerewors sausages are also frequently served in bread rolls with ketchup and mustard.

 Egypt